FIWARE-Ops/FIWARE-Legal/Cookies_Policy_FIWARE.md

 Settings \> Preferences \> Advanced \> Cookies
 More information: http://help.opera.com/Linux/10.60/en/cookies.html

-\<br/\> Analytical cookies:
+## Analytical cookies

-These make it possible to track and analyse the behaviour of the users of the websites with which they are associated.
+Analytical cookies make it possible to track and analyse the behaviour of the users of the websites with which they are associated.

 \= Cookies of FIWARE Lab = Specifically, on the user's device,